 You will never catch us without our layers, and even on our shortest and lightest of journeys, we always find room to toss in a versatile midweight layer.
 A light jacket such as a fleece or puffy is easy to pack, can be used as a mid-layer on ski trips, and can come in handy on cooler summer nights as well.

 For many of us, travel days involve long hours spent on our feet.
 A comfortable, supportive pair of walking shoes is essential, whether you are spending hours exploring a new city on foot, wandering the trail you found behind your B&B, or standing in long lines at the TSA checkpoint.
 If you want to slide into something more comfortable after arrival, flip-flops are a lightweight and easily packable option.
 They have come a long way in terms of traction, waterproofness, and durability and are easy to slip in and out of, so you don't have to waste precious vacation minutes configuring socks and shoes.
-We tested some of the best flip flops on the market to help you find the right travel kicks for your once-in-a-lifetime trip.
+We tested some of flip flops on the market to help you find the right travel kicks for your once-in-a-lifetime trip.

 If vacation means a hot weather beach getaway, sun protection is a non-negotiable.
 Our favorite sun hats are lightweight and packable.
 A pair of the best sunglasses can help protect your eyes and add a flair of style to your outfits.